 Let me start by sharing my views on the challenges the infrastructure industry isfacing today before penning various developments.
 The Indian macroeconomic environment haslooked turbulent during the past years consequent to a deceleration in global economicgrowth.
 Indias GDP growth rate has slowed down to a decadal low partly due toglobal factors but more on account of slow reforms and delays in implementation ofprojects in the country.

 Over the last quarter the Government has taken various initiatives to boostdevelopment of infrastructure in the country.
-These include setting up of infrastructuretargets for various sectors putting in place an institutional mechanism to monitor andhasten the progress of PPP projects at the Central and state levels and facilitating landtransfer between government agencies for PPP projects etc.
+These include setting up of infrastructuretargets for various sectors putting in place an institutional mechanism to monitor andhasten the progress of PPP projects at the Central and state levels.

 With warm and very best regards